ASL USB Audio notes

 I dont know if there is a better way to disable that but its stabilized my nodes.

 Hi Mike, yes the UCI120 will be available as the assembled board without the enclosure and with the mic jack, LEDs and volume knob included but not soldered on.
 Should be ready to ship these in about 2 weeks.
-Below are some pics of the enclosure, just got the front and back panels in today, and in your case you would not need the enclosure, but the back panel jacks and controls will be populated on the PCB so if you were going to mount inside some other enclosure such as a comms speaker or phone patch I would suggest have the back of the PCB mounted at the back or in such a way to make it easy to access the back of the board.
+In your case you would not need the enclosure, but the back panel jacks and controls will be populated on the PCB so if you were going to mount inside some other enclosure such as a comms speaker or phone patch I would suggest have the back of the PCB mounted at the back or in such a way to make it easy to access the back of the board.

-And thus the small LED and mic jack board will be able to easily mount anywhere on any enclosure with just a header extension cable between that and the main PCB.
+The small LED and mic jack board will be able to easily mount anywhere.

 And to N5ZR, how were you using alsamixer and AGC with ASL?
 I’ve only used Usbradio and Simpleusb drivers which talk direct to the CM1xx and don’t have anything to do with alsa.
 Is the AGC function you’re referring to part of Linux Alsa package?
 Have you tried the Asterisk AGC function?